Philippa Northeast: Career

 Northeast stars as barmaid and aspiring comedian Serena in Steven Vidler's 2019 romantic comedy film Standing Up for Sunny, opposite RJ Mitte and Sam Reid.
 The film was shot in Newtown in 2018.
 Northeast said she knew the script was "special" the moment she read it, and found that shooting the film was "a different experience" compared to Home and Away.
 She also guested in an episode of comedy series Bondi Slayer.
 Northeast flew out to Los Angeles in 2020 to take part in the pilot season and documented her trip for Mamamia.
 In 2022, Northeast starred in the Hallmark Channel television film A Royal Runaway Romance with Brant Daugherty.
 She also played the recurring role of Lily in Lucas Taylor's Australian comedy series In Limbo.

 Northeast joined the cast of The Newsreader for its second season, which began production in Melbourne in mid-2022.
 Northeast plays Kay Walters, the daughter of Geoff (Robert Taylor) and Evelyn Walters (Marg Downey).
 In March 2023, she joined the supporting cast of drama Paper Dolls, along with Lyndon Watts, Carlos Sanson Jr, Ben Turland, and Elizabeth Cullen.
 The drama was filmed in Sydney for Network 10.
 The following year, Northeast began starring as Susie Lawson in the Netflix neo-Western series Territory.

 She appears in procedural dramedy Good Cop/Bad Cop, which stars Leighton Meester and Luke Cook.
 Northeast plays Cook's on-screen love interest Dr Marci Laine.
-On 21 November 2024, Northeast was announced as part of the cast for the upcoming ABC six-part drama The Family Next Door, alongside Teresa Palmer and Bella Heathcote.
-The series is adapted from Sally Hepworth's novel of the same name and has begun filming in Victoria.
-On 18 June 2025, Northeast was named as the lead for Miles Franklin adaption My Brilliant Career for Netflix.
+On 21 November 2024, Northeast was announced as part of the cast for the ABC six-part drama The Family Next Door, alongside Teresa Palmer and Bella Heathcote.
+The series is adapted from Sally Hepworth's novel of the same name and was filmed in Victoria.
+For her performance in The Family Next Door, Northeast received a Logie Award nomination for Best Supporting Actress in a Drama in 2026.
+On 18 June 2025, Northeast was named as the lead in the Netflix adaptation of Miles Franklin's novel My Brilliant Career.